 The solar quotes you receive should include the total cost of getting the solar energy system up and running, including the solar equipment, installation, connection to the grid, permitting, sales tax, and warranty.
 A cost/watt and estimated cost/kW are the most useful metrics for comparing prices across different installers, as installers may use different solar equipment which impacts wattage and brands, or offer quotes for systems of various sizes.

 Home solar energy systems are eligible for a 26% federal tax credit through 2019.
 The tax credit decreases to 22% in 2021, then to 22% in 2021, 10% in 2022 and expires December 31, 2022.
 For commercial solar energy, systems will be able to leverage a 10% Federal Tax Credit.

-lease or solar power purchase agreement, will not be eligible for this federal solar tax rebate since you do not own the solar energy system.
+Note: For homes or businesses go solar through a solar lease or solar power purchase agreement, will not be eligible for this federal solar tax rebate since you do not own the solar energy system.

 For homes or businesses in California who are considering a solar battery backup, they may be eligible for the Self-Generation Incentive Program (SGIP).
 The SGIP provides a rebate incentive for the installation and management of qualifying distributed energy systems.

-After you pick your solar installer, your solar installer will walk you through the necessary steps to install solar panels on your roof.
+Your solar installer will walk you through the necessary steps to install solar panels on your roof.
 From completing the necessary permitting, get permission-to-operate (PTO), and finding you your local incentives.

 Your solar installer will also ensure that all solar equipment from your solar panels to solar rails are installed correctly and oriented to maximize how much electricity your solar energy system generates for the next 20 years.
 Factoring in daily electricity generation and seasonality to ensure that you maximize how much your solar energy system makes across its entire lifetime.
 Achieve the best way to buy solar panels for your house.